Best Budget Flooring Options 2026: Cheap Floors That Last

 If you have a small space, such as a bathroom or laundry room, skip the regular aisles.

 - Go to the back of a dedicated tile shop and ask for remnants or discontinued stock.
-Most high-end shops in the US and UK have 100–300 square feet of expensive Italian porcelain left over from a big project.
+Many tile shops in the U.S. have 100 to 300 square feet of discontinued porcelain or ceramic tile left over from larger jobs.

 - They want it gone.
 You can often get $15-per-foot tile for $2.00 by asking.
 Calculate your exact needs with our Tile Cost Calculator before you go.